-In 2022, BFH is set to merge its technical disciplines at the Biel/Bienne campus.
-The new, central location is situated adjacent to Biel railway station.
+BFH is to merge its technical disciplines at a new Biel/Bienne campus, centrally situated next to Biel railway station.
 This move will create an efficient teaching and research environment for the two departments TI and AHB, in shared, cutting-edge premises that meet all of today’s expectations of a place of teaching, learning, research and work.

 The campus is to be built on the ‘Feldschlössli’ site near Biel railway station.
 The construction project is based on the winning project ‘Trèfle’ by pool architects from Zurich.
-Excavation work is set to get underway at the beginning of 2018.
-This is being coordinated with archaeological digs to safeguard the remains of prehistoric pile dwellings.
-Construction work on the new Biel/Bienne campus is officially set to begin in 2019.
-The Architecture, Wood and Civil Engineering and Engineering and Information Technology departments should take their places at the new campus in autumn 2022.
+Excavation work began in early 2018, along with parallel archaeological digs in the area.